nus-cs2113-AY2021S1/tp/docs/UserGuide.md

 If you are afraid you will forget what the bookmark link is for, you can add a title to your bookmark link just by including a ` t-> TITLE` after you enter your link.
-In addition, if you forget what links you have already bookmarked, you can always add the same link, and the program will tell you whether you the link in your list.
+In addition, if you forget what links you have already bookmarked, you can always add the same link, and the program will tell you whether you have the link in your list.

 Instruction:
 1. `add LINK` e.g. `add google.com`